- Go 51.1%

 harbor clone --exclude assets/raw/ SOURCE target

-Those flags write local materialization rules to .harbor/local.lob, so the workspace stays clean even when some tracked files are intentionally absent.
+Those flags write local materialization rules, so the workspace stays clean even when some tracked files are intentionally absent.

 Components